PAINTER AND PRINTMAKER

 Tamayo is very proud of expressing sweet images with love and hope for all humanity in my art works.
 She sees her art works as bridging different cultures.

 For the last three years 2011 to 2013, Tamayo took a break from art activities to undertake an amazing long-term journey around the whole of Europe, North America and Canada, visiting and being inspired by hundreds of fantastic art galleries and museums.
-Tamayo’s unique painting style won the award of “Interesting or Unusual Design/Composition” at a local exhibition in Perth in 2017.
+Her unique style won the awards of “Interesting or Unusual Design/Composition” in 2017 and “Innovative, Imaginative, Original Thought” in 2019 at local exhibitions in Perth.
 Currently she is a member of very active Watercolour Society of WA (Inc).